yuanqing/vim-basics/README.md

 Delete the current line | `dd`
 Delete the character under the cursor | `x`

-Because the deleted characters are copied onto the paste buffer, effectively, these two commands behave like a &ldquo;cut&rdquo;.
+Because deleted characters are copied onto the clipboard, effectively these two commands behave like a cut.

 ### Copy and paste